2010, February 6

 2017, August 30

-The Honorable John Charles Thomas, a longtime member of the Board of Visitors, delivered a rousing speech as part of the university’s Opening Convocation ceremony — the first of a yearlong series of events marking the 50th anniversary of the first African-American residential students at William & Mary.
+The Honorable John Charles Thomas, a longtime member of the Board of Visitors, delivered a rousing speech as part of the university’s Opening Convocation ceremony.

 2018, February 20

-William & Mary’s Board of Visitors unanimously elected Katherine A. Rowe, provost of Smith College and a leader in digital innovation of the liberal arts, as the 28th president of the university.
-She will begin on July 1, 2018.
+William & Mary’s Board of Visitors unanimously elected Katherine A. Rowe as the 28th president of the university, effective July 1, 2018.